Tips for getting your home ready to sell.

 In my last post, I shared the news that we were moving to North Carolina for a new job.
-Once we made the decision to go we had to take the next big step, which was to put the house on the market.
+Once we made the decision to go we had to take the next big step…putting the house on the market.

 How to get your home ready to sell

 - This is probably the single most important thing you can do before you put your house on the market.
 It’s a great time to get rid of things that have been sitting in the basement collecting dust (hello old Christmas tree) or cluttering up the closet.
-Do a quick sort, you don’t want to think too much about it, and anything that hasn’t been used in a year or two, and you know you won’t use again, goes in a donation or trash pile.
+Do a quick sort, you don’t want to think too much about it.
+Anything that hasn’t been used in a year or two, and you know you won’t use again, goes in a donation or trash pile.
 You need to do this in every room.
-Prospective buyers will come into your house and look in every closet, and even the kitchen cabinets, so you want them to look as uncluttered and neat as possible.
+Prospective buyers will come into your house and look in every closet, and even the kitchen cabinets.
+Make sure they look as uncluttered and neat as possible.